fsi-open/admin-bundle/Resources/doc/events.md

 Admin bundle provide several events that can be handled in application.
-List of available events can be found in [AdminEvents](Event/AdminEvents.php) Following example will show you how to handle dynamically added relation elements for doctrine entity.
+List of available events can be found in [AdminEvents](Event/AdminEvents.php) Following example will show you how to handle dynamically added/removed relation elements for doctrine entity.
 Just like in http://symfony.com/doc/current/cookbook/form/form_collections.html#allowing-tags-to-be-removed

 First you need to create event event listener